rails/rails/guides/source/engines.md

 <%= comment_counter + 1 %>. <%= comment.text %>
 ```

-The `comment_counter` local variable is given to us by the `&lt;%= render @post.comments %&gt;` call, as it will define this automatically and increment the counter as it iterates through each comment.
+The `comment_counter` local variable is given to us by the `<%= render @post.comments %>` call, as it will define this automatically and increment the counter as it iterates through each comment.
 It's used in this example to display a small number next to each comment when it's created.

 That completes the comment function of the blogging engine.
 Now it's time to use it within an application.